hardmaru/slimevolleygym/README.md

 ---

+**Update (May 12, 2022):** This environment has been ported over to [EvoJAX](https://github.com/google/evojax), hardware-accelerated neuroevolution toolkit that allows SlimeVolley to run on GPUs, enabling training time in minutes rather than hours.

+---

 SlimeVolleyGym is a simple gym environment for testing single and multi-agent reinforcement learning algorithms.

 The game is very simple: the agent's goal is to get the ball to land on the ground of its opponent's side, causing its opponent to lose a life.
 Each agent starts off with five lives.
 The episode ends when either agent loses all five lives, or after 3000 timesteps has passed.
 An agent receives a reward of +1 when its opponent loses or -1 when it loses a life.